dr-polachan/Embedded-Systems-by-Dr.-Polachan/Code Examples/README.md

 # PSoC-4 Lab Book

 The following code examples were created with the help of students enrolled in the Embedded Systems course in 2023.
-The examples run on the CY8CKIT-149 kit from Infineon Technologies and were developed using the PSoC Creator IDE.
+The examples run on CY8CKIT-149 kit from Infineon Technologies and were developed using the PSoC Creator IDE.

 ![CY8CKIT-149; Picture Courtesy - Digikey](PSoC-4%20Lab%20Book%20108d051c359e80849bdbc9f96794905d/image.png)